Whitby: Governance

 By an Act of 1837 government of the town was entrusted to a board of Improvement Commissioners, elected by the ratepayers.
 A Local Board was formed in 1872, and lasted until Whitby Urban District Council was formed under the Local Government Act 1894.
 The townships of Whitby, Ruswarp and Hawsker-cum-Stainsacre were formed into a Parliamentary borough under the Reform Act 1832 returning one member until the Redistribution of Seats Act 1885.

 In the current UK Parliament, the town is represented by Alison Hume of the Labour Party, who was elected as the Member of Parliament (MP) for the Scarborough and Whitby constituency in 2024.
+In the 2024 general election, a stereotypical voter was identified named the "Whitby woman".

 From 1974 to 2023 Whitby was administered as part of a two tier council system by Scarborough Borough Council, one of the seven district councils in North Yorkshire.
 For borough council purposes the town comprised three wards: Mayfield, Streonshalh and Whitby West Cliff.
 The borough council was a non-metropolitan district, responsible for housing, planning, leisure and recreation, waste collection, environmental health and revenue collection.
 Above the Borough council was North Yorkshire County Council, which was a non-metropolitan county providing education, transport, highways, fire, waste disposal, social and library services.

 In April 2023 both the county and district councils were replaced by the unitary North Yorkshire Council, which now provides all the services previously provided separately by the two councils.
 The town comprises two electoral divisions, Whitby West and Whitby Streonshalh, each represented by a single councillor.
 Whitby West is represented by Phil Trumper of the Conservative Party, whilst Whitby Streonshalh is represented by Neil Swannick of the Labour Party.

 At the lowest level of governance Whitby has a town council which, for election and administrative purposes, is divided into six electoral wards represented by 19 councillors responsible for burial grounds, allotments, play areas and street lighting.
 Elections to the town council are held every four years.